MODEL DIRECTORY

 Transforming Episode Accountability Model

 In the Transforming Episode Accountability Model (TEAM), selected acute care hospitals coordinate care from surgery through 30 days post-hospitalization for people with Original Medicare undergoing one of five surgical procedures.
-The model aims to improve the patient experience from surgery through recovery by supporting the coordination and transition of care between providers.
+The model aims to improve the patient experience and reduce avoidable readmissions and emergency department use.

 TMaH